 - Ability to work compassionately and respectfully with clients in crisis

 - Excellent verbal, interpersonal, writing, interviewing, and organizational skills

-- Bilingual skills preferred
+- Bilingual skills, including fluency in Spanish, preferred

 - Why are you interested in working as a family defense attorney and at DAC specifically?

 - In order to best serve our clients and our community, DAC is committed to creating a diverse and inclusive workplace in which differences are acknowledged and valued.
 How has your personal background or experiences, professional or otherwise, prepared you to contribute to social justice, race equity, and diversity among our staff?

 DAC has had the good fortune to work with a number of exceptional law student, paralegal and high school interns.
 If you are interested in volunteer opportunities with DAC, please send your email inquiry to DACjobs@sccdac.org.